Better Understanding the Believer’s Future Judgment

 States Romans 8:1:

-The day of judgment for believers is a day of determining rewards, whereas for unbelievers that day is one of condemnation—since they possess no imputed righteousness from Christ, having failed to bow their knee to His Lordship.
+The day of judgment for believers is a day of determining rewards, whereas for unbelievers that day is one of condemnation—since the unregenerate possess no imputed righteousness from Christ, having failed to bow their knee to His Lordship.
 Romans 10:9–10 makes this clear:

 VI.
 FURTHER DELIBERATIONS CONCERNING REWARDS